ORDNANCE SURVEY GETOUTSIDE CHAMPION

 Since 2016 Karl has been very honoured to work with and be part of the Ordnance Surveys #GetOutside programme.
 It's a programme designed to get people doing more outside on our beautiful island.
 He was retained in 2017 and has been again for 2018 & 2019.
 For Karl It's a privilege to be involved in such a scheme and he's proud to represent the OS and help do his bit to get more of you out of your comfort zones and outside exploring and having adventures!

-Since 2012 Karl has taken on many Endurance Challenges, including 7 Paras'10, 12 Fan Dances inc. Trident (3 Fan Dances in 24hrs) & Woodhouse (all loaded with 35lbs) and numerous Marathons & Ultra Events, including the London Marathon 3 times, Milton Keynes & Manchester Twice, Berlin and Paris and Chester Ultra & The Cateran Yomp.
+Since 2012 Karl has taken on many Endurance Challenges, including 7 Paras'10, 12 Fan Dances inc. Trident (3 Fan Dances in 24hrs) & Woodhouse (all loaded with 35lbs) and numerous Marathons & Ultra Events, including the London Marathon 3 times, Milton Keynes 3 times & Manchester Twice, Berlin, Paris and Boston, Chester Ultra twice & The Cateran Yomp.

 His first Fan Dance took him 6hrs 47mins the last 3hrs 42mins.
 He's taken his Paras'10 time from 2hrs 22mins to 1hr 40mins and has seen his marathon times tumble from 4hrs 1min to 3hrs 20mins.
 He's also gone from 16.5st to 12.5st and conquered some serious demons.